-- Determine a partnership's year-end using required year rules and the nonconforming tax year rules, and determine if it is a member of a tiered structure. - Elect a tax year and make required payments under IRC Sec.
-444.
+- Determine a partnership's year-end using required year rules and the nonconforming tax year rules, and determine if it is a member of a tiered structure. - Identify how to make a Section 444 election, how a partnership would deal with a short tax year, and the tax year for a member of a tiered partnership.